-Heather Radcliffe, Project Manager
+Richard Friesner, Project Manager

-EPA Region 1 (New England)
+Environmental Protection Agency Region 1 (New England)

 The Environmental Protection Agency’s New England office (Region1) provides support to and oversight of the Narragansett Bay Estuary Program.
 Each of the 28 programs in the National Estuary Program is guided by a project officer to help administer the operations of the program.